AryanKatariya/Devsecops-Project/README.md

 1. Push your code to the GitHub repository.
 2. The Jenkins pipeline will be automatically triggered, running through all the security checks and deploying the application.

-You can also manually trigger the Jenkins pipeline if required.
+You can also manually trigger the Jenkins pipeline if you need to.

 ## ⚙️ Configuration